TillMeineke/ML_Zoomcamp2024_hw/NYTaxiForecast/README.md

 - Notebook (suggested name - `notebook.ipynb`) with
   - [x] Data preparation and data cleaning
   - [ ] EDA, feature importance analysis
-    - [ ] 0 points: No EDA
     - [x] 1 point: Basic EDA (looking at min-max values, checking for missing values)
     - [ ] 2 points: Extensive EDA (ranges of values, missing values, analysis of target variable, feature importance analysis) For images: analyzing the content of the images.
 For texts: frequent words, word clouds, etc
   - [x] Model selection process and parameter tuning
 - Script `train.py` (suggested name)
   - [x] Training the final model
-    - [ ] 0 points: No model training
     - [x] 1 point: Trained only one model, no parameter tuning
     - [ ] 2 points: Trained multiple models (linear and tree-based).
 For neural networks: tried multiple variations - with dropout or without, with extra inner layers or without
     - [ ] 3 points: Trained multiple models and tuned their parameters.
 For neural networks: same as previous, but also with tuning: adjusting learning rate, dropout rate, size of the inner layer, etc.
   - [x] Saving it to a file (e.g. pickle) or saving it with specialized software (BentoML)
-    - [ ] 0 points: No script for training a model
     - [x] 1 point: The logic for training the model is exported to a separate script
 - [ ] Reproducibility
-  - [ ] 0 points: Not possible to execute the notebook and the training script.
-Data is missing or it's not easily accessible
   - [x] 1 point: It's possible to re-execute the notebook and the training script without errors.
 The dataset is committed in the project repository or there are clear instructions on how to download the data
 - Script `predict.py` (suggested name)
   - [ ] Loading the model